wkgcass/vproxy/doc/command.md

 "OK"
 ```

-## Resource: bind-server (bs)
+## Resource: server-sock (ss)

 Represents a `ServerSocketChannel`, which binds an ip:port.

 #### list

-Count bind servers.
+Count server-socks.
 Can be retrieved from `event-loop`, `tcp-lb`, `socks5-server`.

 ```
-list bind-server in el el0 in elg elg0
+list server-sock in el el0 in elg elg0
 (integer) 1

-list bind-server in tcp-lb lb0
+list server-sock in tcp-lb lb0
 (integer) 1

-list bind-server in socks5-server s5
+list server-sock in socks5-server s5
 (integer) 1
 ```

 #### list-detail

-Get info about bind servers.
+Get info about server-socks.
 Can be retrieved from `event-loop`, `tcp-lb`, `socks5-server`.

 ```
-list-detail bind-server in el el0 in elg elg0
+list-detail server-sock in el el0 in elg elg0
 1) "127.0.0.1:6380"

-list-detail bind-server in tcp-lb lb0
+list-detail server-sock in tcp-lb lb0
 1) "127.0.0.1:6380"

-list-detail bind-server in socks5-server s5
+list-detail server-sock in socks5-server s5
 1) "127.0.0.1:18081"
 ```